project-sunbird/project-sunbird.github.io/pages/developer-docs/how-to-guide/how_to_create_org_add_user.md

 The sequence of tasks the organization administrator follows to create users include:

-1.Specify values for the following parameters in the request body of the API
+1. Specify values for the following parameters in the request body of the API

 An organization can be created in a Sunbird instance using [ORG API](http://www.sunbird.org/apis/userapi/#tag/Orgs-APIs), it can be further associated with a [user](http://www.sunbird.org/apis/orgapi/#operation/Organisation%20Add%20User).
 Following is an example of request body for associating a user to an organization, the sample values provided in the request body are indicative:

 #### Request Body for Mapping User to Organization

     {
         "request": {
-        "id": "string",
         "organisationId": "0125231248111779848",
+        "provider": "string",
         "roles": ["PUBLIC"],
-        "userId": "d7cce198-a770-490c-9f35-f99cab4fbf05",
+        "userId": "4eec2f70-b821-42b9-9694-8a08587715af",
-        "userName": "John"
+        "userName": "john1"
         }
     }

 #### Response Body

     {
         "responseCode": "OK",
         "result": {
             "response": "SUCCESS"
         }
     }

-2. The user is added to the organization
+2. The user (John) is added to the organization (XYZ Corp)

 ### Concepts Covered